"Learn By Doing"

 Welcome to Otaua School!
 Ours is a decile 8 rural school, originally established in 1895.
 This year (2017) we will have 170 as our March 1 roll number for the Minstry of Education.
 We have experienced a great deal of growth over the last three years.
 In order to maintain our current level of staffing (eight classrooms), like every other school, we must make up for numbers that go over the course of the year.
 We cater for children from Year 1 to Year 8.
 Many of our childrens' parents were pupils at Otaua School and therefore have a history with us.

 Our Principal is Mrs Carol Graham who has held this position since 2012.
 She is supported by the Deputy Principal, Mrs Megan Allen.

-Mr Glenn Morse is our caretaker/handyman (10 hours per week) and if you listened to him, all he does is do the same thing over and over again, moving things from one part of the school to another and back again!
+Mr Glenn Morse is our caretaker/handyman (two days per week) and if you listened to him, all he does is do the same thing over and over again, moving things from one part of the school to another and back again!
 Seriously though, there has been a bit of that with having had four of our classrooms completely refurbished in 2014.
 Glenn comes in two days a week and brings many skills with him.

 Mrs Maria Kelsey is the first person you usually see when you come to our school.
 She runs our school office, our school accounts, our sickbay and a myriad of other things.